openshift/enhancements/enhancements/microshift/low-latency-workloads-on-microshift.md

 ### User Stories

-* As a MicroShift administrator, I want to configure MicroShift host, so that I can run low latency workloads.
+* As a MicroShift administrator, I want to configure MicroShift host and all involved subsystems so that I can run low latency workloads.

 ### Goals

-Provide relatively easy way to configure system for low latency workload running on MicroShift:
+Provide guidance and example artifacts for configuring the system for low latency workload running on MicroShift:
 - Prepare low latency TuneD profile for MicroShift
 - Prepare necessary CRI-O configurations
 - Allow configuration of Kubelet via MicroShift config
-- Add small systemd daemon to enable TuneD profile and (optionally) reboot the host if the kernel arguments change to make them effective
+- Introduce a mechanism to automatically apply a tuned profile upon boot.
+- Document how to create a new tuned profile for users wanting more control.

 ### Non-Goals

-- Workload partitioning (i.e. pinning MicroShift control plane components)
+- Workload partitioning (i.e. pinning MicroShift control plane components) (see [OCPSTRAT-1068](https://issues.redhat.com/browse/OCPSTRAT-1068))
 - Duplicate all capabilities of Node Tuning Operator